STAT540-UBC/STAT540-UBC.github.io/subpages/announcements.md

       after_body: ../include/nothing.html
 ---

+##<span style="color: red">Earn a bonus 1%!</span>

+<span style="color: red">We are dedicated to improving the learning experience for STAT540 and would love your help in doing so!
+Please submit your highly appreciated feedback for this course by completing our own course feedback evaluaton: https://docs.google.com/forms/d/e/1FAIpQLSc6cEZcamhrDTCKUGyEby48tcgkPe5sPn1BkCWw73Wn7uiOBw/viewform.
+Upon completion, you'll be given a link and password to a survey to submit your name and claim your bonus one percent (1%) for the STAT540 course!
+NOTE: THIS SURVEY IS ANONYMOUS</span>

 ### Late penalty for homework submission
 All the late penalty information is posted along with the assignments in the syllabus page.